teapartydev/teapartydev-blog/content/posts/The state of CDC.md

 The current state of CDC underscores the need for more accessible, lightweight, and adaptable solutions to effectively address the complexities associated with data synchronization.

 ## The Ideal CDC Engine
 An ideal CDC engine should address the shortcomings of previous systems, such as Debezium, by providing a scalable, reliable, and lightweight solution for data synchronization.
 It should be designed to be cloud-native, supporting multi-tenancy and offering simplicity in deployment and use.
 The CDC engine should allow direct interaction through client SDKs and APIs, eliminating the need for a third-party event broker.
-It should utilize a lightweight event storage service like NATS or Redis and provide archiving capabilities to store old events efficiently.
+It should utilize a lightweight event storage service like NATS or ValKey and provide archiving capabilities to store old events efficiently.

 In summary, the ideal CDC engine should:
 - **Scale horizontally** to handle large data volumes and increasing demands.